 The Successor Agency owned a group of land tracts collectively referenced as the "Nine Deed Restricted Properties."
 The Successor Agency was named as a responsible party at these sites under a Voluntary Cleanup Agreement with the State Department of Toxic Substances Control (DTSC) to conduct pollution monitoring and remediation.
 However, the Successor Agency received approval from the DOF to transfer the properties and their maintenance to the City at June 30, 2016.
 Therefore, the City is now the responsible party at the sites.
 These nine properties sit within the larger Marina Bay development site.
 A Remediation Action Plan (RAP) was prepared for Marina Bay in 1993 and included references to each of the Deed Restricted Properties.
 Eight of the nine deed restricted properties are subject to an Operations & Maintenance (O&M) Plan.
 The O&M Plans require annual inspections of the cap material and reporting of the findings to DTSC.
 The O&M Plans also require that a five-year review report be prepared and submitted to DTSC.
-The five-year review reports describe the inspection and maintenance activities that were performed over the previous five years.
-The annual inspection costs are estimated at \$11,988, with the five year review estimated at \$62,500.
-The monitoring costs over a five year period are estimated at \$11,000.
+The five-year review reports describe the inspection costs are estimated at \$11,988, with the five year review estimated at \$62,500.
+The monitoring costs over a five year period are estimated at \$117,500.